isc-projects/kea/doc/guide/config-backend.rst

-A good example of a use case for the CB is a pair of Kea DHCP servers which can be configured to support High Availability as described in
+A good example of a use case for the CB is a pair of Kea DHCP servers which can be configured to support High Availability as described in :ref:`high-availability-library`.
-:ref:`ha: High Availability <high-availability-library>`.
 The configurations of both servers are almost exactly the same.
 They may differ by the server identifier and designation of the server as a primary or standby (or secondary).
 They may also differ by the interfaces configuration.
 Typically, the